jlavendtt/Jesse-Lavendt-portfolio/README.md

 ### Full Stack Engineer at Talent Path (2020-Present)

-#### Government Diversity Project
+#### Uniteed States Government Diversity Project

-* Visual representation of the demographics of the United States representatives over the past 50 years.
+* Visual representation of the demographics of the elected representatives over the past 50 years.
 * Postgres database, Java Springboot backend, Typescript and Angular frontend.
 * Launched remotely using Heroku.